MAXMILLIAN ANGERHOLZER III

 Mr. Angerholzer is Senior Adviser to EntryPoint Capital, an investment manager focused on publicly traded healthcare equities.
 He also serves on the Advisory Board of Radius Ventures, a venture capital firm that invests in expansion-stage health and life-science companies.
 Mr. Angerholzer is a member of the Economic Club of Washington, DC and serves on the boards of the Carnegie Council for Ethics in International Affairs and the St. Paul’s Cathedral Trust in America.

-Mr. Angerholzer is originally from Mobile, Alabama, where he graduated from St. Paul’s Episcopal School with honors.
-He holds a Bachelor of Arts (magna cum laude) in Political Science from The University of the South in Sewanee, Tennessee and a Master of Arts in International Science & Technology Policy from The George Washington University’s Elliott School of International Affairs.
-He is a member of the Economic Club of Washington, D.C. and currently serves on the boards of the Carnegie Council for Ethics in International Affairs, the Salvation Army of the National Capital Area, the Lounsbery Foundation, and CSPC.
-He previously served two terms on the Cathedral Chapter, the governing body of the Washington National Cathedral.
-Before joining the IIE staff in 2017, Mr. Angerholzer served on its Board of Trustees.
+Mr. Angerholzer is originally from Mobile, Alabama, where he graduated from St. Paul’s Episcopal School.
+He holds a Bachelor of Arts in Political Science from The University of the South in Sewanee, Tennessee and a Master of Arts from The George Washington University’s Elliott School of International Affairs.